rconfig/rconfig6-docker/README.md

 ## License

-This code base for docker compose is distributed under the MIT License.
-See `LICENSE.txt` for more information.
+This code base for this repository's code is distributed under the MIT License.
+See `LICENSE.txt` for more information. rConfig v6 is excluded from this license and repository.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>